 “See?
 You’re just not scary, Roman, but I— oof.”

 Someone slammed into Dinara, knocking her to the ground.
-For a moment, they were an indistinguishable tangle of limbs, then the other girl rolled away, cursing and apologizing.
+For a moment, they were an indistinguishable tangle of limbs and curls, then the other girl rolled away, cursing and apologizing.
 She pushed wild blonde hair away from her face and sat up, immediately falling back with a surprised yelp when she saw Dinara’s mask.

 “It’s only a costume,” Roman said quickly, pulling his own mask up.
 He held out a hand for both Dinara and the girl.
 Dinara took it gratefully, but the girl refused, pushing herself to her feet.